smitshah19902/Abstract-Scene/README.md

   </summary>
   <br>
   <pre>
-  Go ahead and download the .blend file
+  Go ahead and download the .blend file, present in the 'Files' folder.
     <ol>
     <li>First open the file in blender.</li>
     <li>Then in the outliner context panel select the camera and set it to whichever angle you like.</li>